aws/aws-toolkit-vscode/CONTRIBUTING.md

     ```

 1. Copy the SVG file(s) into a suitable place within the destination location, for example `.../dark/xyz.svg` and `.../light/xyz.svg`
-1. Add an entry to `third-party/README.md` summarizing the new destination location, where the asserts were sourced from, and a brief rationale.
+1. Add an entry [here](resources/icons/README.md#third-party) summarizing the new destination location, where the assets were sourced from, and a brief rationale.

 [PR #227](https://github.com/aws/aws-toolkit-vscode/pull/227) shows an example.